luuptek/responsive-video-embed/readme.txt

 == Changelog ==

 = 0.4 =
+* Create specific naming for css (fix the possible errors with Bootstrap 3 sites)

+= 0.4 =
 * Change to Bootstrap 4 in css
 * Support for additional aspect ratios: 21by9 and 1by1